Preloader

 • Easy bruising or bleeding

-• Swelling in your legs or belly
+• Swelling in your legs or abdomen

 How do you know you have it?

-Alcohol damages liver cells and causes scarring
+Alcohol damages liver cells and leads to scarring over time.

-• Fat buildup in liver tissue
+• Fat buildup in the liver (fatty liver)

-• Inflammation (alcoholic hepatitis)
+• Inflammation (alcohol-associated hepatitis)

-• Poor nutrient absorption and immune stress
+• Disruptions in nutrient processing and immune function

 How to prevent it